 When businesses or individuals need quick access to funds to manage short-term expenses, they often look for flexible financing options.
 Two common solutions offered by banks are cash credit and overdraft facilities.
 Both allow borrowers to withdraw money beyond their account balance, but each has its unique features and suits different needs.

 Understanding what is cash credit facility and what is overdraft in bank can help you make a smarter financial decision.
-This blog will explain both concepts, highlight their differences, and guide you on which option might be better for your situation
+This blog explains both concepts, highlights the difference between cash credit and overdraft, and guides you on which option might be better for your situation.

 What is Cash Credit?